The cons of conventional dentistry

-The many conventional dentists I've had the (rather sad) pleasure to meet did not believe nor were ever interested in helping me improve my teeth, i.e. empowering me to take charge of my dental health.
-Their only interest was in drilling, filling and billing.
-Thankfully, a few outstanding exceptions to the rule exist (though I have not personally met any of them) some of whom are quoted here.
-Not infrequently, these "renegade" dentists jeopardized their livelihood and career by speaking out and standing up for what they knew was the right thing to do (also compare On mercury- and toxin-free dentistry.
+Thankfully, a few outstanding exceptions exist (though I have not personally met any of them) some of whom are quoted here.
+Not infrequently, these "renegade" dentists jeopardized their livelihood and career by speaking out and standing up for what they knew was the right thing to do (also compare On mercury- and toxin-free dentistry).

-After years of less than positive experiences, personally I have decided to avoid dentists since I simply don’t wish to carry foreign materials in my mouth (whether they be fillings, crowns, inlays...) with their possible or proven health hazards such as amalgam mercury and other harmful metals and/or toxic chemicals leaching into the body, radioactive contamination etc. It also appears that even the "simple" act of drilling into a tooth constitutes major trauma for the tooth thus attacked (not to mention the whole person if not benefitting from local anesthesia), comparable to an operation performed on another part of the physical body.
+After years of less than positive experiences, personally I have decided to avoid dentists since I simply don’t wish to carry foreign materials in my mouth (whether they be fillings, crowns, inlays...) with their possible or proven health hazards such as amalgam mercury and other harmful metals and/or toxic chemicals leaching into the body, radioactive contamination etc.

 A concise list of the cons of conventional dentistry

-- Conventional dentistry is a symptomatic approach largely based upon surgical procedures and techniques, rather than an approach trying to address and heal the root causes.
+• Conventional dentistry is a symptomatic approach largely based upon surgical procedures and techniques, rather than an approach trying to address and heal the root causes.
 If root causes are not addressed, the disease is likely to progress.

-- The conventional dentistry practice of doing root canal treatments is accused of being responsible for, triggering or contributing to numerous chronic and degenerative diseases.
+• The conventional dentistry practice of doing root canal treatments is accused of being responsible for, triggering or contributing to numerous chronic and degenerative diseases.

-On mercury- and toxin-free dentistry2
+On mercury- and toxin-free dentistry[2]

 There are a number of very active dentists and organisations working to eliminate toxins and harmful procedures from dentistry.

 Some of them are admirable "heroes" ready to risk (and indeed losing or having lost, at least temporarily) their license to practise dentistry for their convictions.
-The repeatedly quoted Dr. Nara is one of them, a less well-known one is Dr. Larry J. Hanus, an outspoken advocate of mercury-free dentistry who had his license suspended by Iowa's dental board3 for a whopping 13 years.
-His crime had been to warn patients that "silver" fillings mostly consist of the neurotoxin mercury.
+The repeatedly quoted Dr. Nara is one of them, a less well-known one is Dr. Larry J. Hanus, an outspoken advocate of mercury-free dentistry who had his license suspended by Iowa's dental board[3] for a whopping 13 years.

 No more dentists?